 Due to Related Organizations - Due to related organizations consists of amounts owed to the University or related entities.
 These balances are primarily associated with departmental expenses and salaries and related benefits for Foundation employees that are reimbursed to the University as well as outstanding balances owed for future life insurance distributions.
-See Note 19 for more details on related party transactions.
+See Note 18 for more details on related party transactions.

 Unearned Revenue - Unearned revenue consists of cash received before eligibility requirements are met, excluding time requirements.
 Resources received before time requirements are met but after all other eligibility requirements are met are recorded as deferred inflows of resources until such time restrictions have elapsed.
-Amounts recorded as unearned revenue primarily relate to a condition to maintain a position of Curator of Performance at The John & Mable Ringling Museum of Art and advances received for the construction of facilities.
+Amounts recorded as unearned revenue primarily relate to a condition to maintain a position of Curator of Performance at The John & Mable Ringling Museum of Art.

 Inexhaustible Collections - The Foundation has elected to exercise the option of not capitalizing items that meet the definition of "collections" as prescribed by accounting principles generally accepted in the United States of America.
 All donations of collections are transferred to the University at the time of the gift.
-The Foundation received donations of paintings, sculptures, photographs, memorabilia and similar items with a value of \$3,993,789 and \$397,192 for the years ended June 30, 2023 and 2022, respectively that are not included in the financials statements.
+The Foundation received donations of paintings, sculptures, photographs, memorabilia and similar items with a value of \$1,398,185 and \$3,993,789 for the years ended June 30, 2024 and 2023, respectively that are not included in the financial statements.